lizzieturner/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. Write a function that capitalizes all words of a string
 7. Write a function that encodes a string into 1337
 8. Write a function that encodes a string into rot13

+ADVANCED:

+9. Write a function that prints an integer
+10. Add one line to the existing file *magic.c* so that the program prints a[2] = 98
+11. Write a function that adds two numbers
+12. Write a function that prints a buffer